 The food of Kashmir, known for its rich taste and aroma, can be a plain meal of a family, or even a 36 course wedding banquet called Wazwan.
 The spices like cinnamon, cardamom, cloves, saffron, etc., used in the Kashmiri food, make it unique and popular all over the world.

-This cuisine is dominating in the northern part of India.
-It has strong influences of Muslim Cooking and some of the dishes still keep their Muslim names like kebabs, kofta, pulao, biryani etc. Mughlai Cuisine is very "spicy" and has a distinctive aroma and taste of ground and whole spices.
+Delhi cuisine is dominating in the northern part of India.
+It has strong influences of Muslim cooking and some of the dishes still keep their Muslim names like kebabs, kofta, pulao, Biryani etc.

 Uttar Pradesh Cuisine

+Mughlai Cuisine is very spicy and has a distinctive aroma and taste of ground and whole spices.
 This cuisine has been influenced by the imperial kitchens of the Mughal Empire.
-This type of cooking style is found in the northern states of Uttar Pradesh, Delhi
+This type of cooking style is found in the northern states of Uttar Pradesh, Delhi and Punjab.